Susenghphaa: Reign

-After the death of Sukhamphaa in 1603, his son Langi Gohain, was installed as the Swargadeo by the ministers Tonkham Borgohain, Chaopet Burhagohain and Banjangi Borpatrogohain.
-At his coronation he was 58 and he assumed the name Susenghphaa accorded to him by the Tai priests.
-He accepted an offer of marriage to the Jaintia princess and the subsequent events brought him into conflict with the Kachari kingdom.
-He also established alliance with the Koch Hajo rulers by marrying Mangaldahi, the daughter of Parikshit Narayan, in 1608.
+After the death of Sukhamphaa in 1603, his son Langi Gohain was installed as the Swargadeo by the ministers Tonkham Borgohain, Chaopet Burhagohain and Banjangi Borpatrogohain.
+At his coronation, he was 58 years old and assumed the name "Susenghphaa", accorded to him by the Tai priests.
+His mother belonged to the "Rebati Gaon" Ahoms, a group with Chutia origins.
+(Note: Saikia describes as aniyamar ("irregular") Ahoms.
+Hiteswar Barbarua separately identifies the Rebati Goya lineage as being of Chutia origin.)
+He married a daughter of the Khatowal Chetia family (of Chutia lineage) (Note: The Khatowal Chetia clan was formed by the descendants of a Chutia family incorporated into the Ahom fold during Sukaphaa's reign), named her as his Barkunwari, or principal queen, and granted her Mechaghar and the tank situated there.
+He accepted an offer of marriage to a princess of the Jaintia kingdom, and the subsequent events brought him into conflict with the Kachari kingdom.
+He also established an alliance with the rulers of Koch Hajo by marrying Mangaldahi, the daughter of Parikshit Narayan, in 1608.

-According to historian Late Benudhar Sarma, the present form of worship of Durga with earthen idol in Assam was started during the reign of King Susenghphaa or Pratap Sinha.
-The King heard about the festivity, the pomp and grandeur with which the King Naranarayan of Koch Bihar celebrated Durga Puja from one Sondar Gohain, who was held captive by the Koch Raja.
+According to historian Late Benudhar Sarma, the present form of worship of Durga with earthen idol in upper Assam was started during the reign of King Susenghphaa or Pratap Sinha.
+The King heard about the festivity, the pomp and grandeur with which King Naranarayan of Koch Bihar celebrated Durga Puja from one Sondar Gohain, who was held captive by the Koch Raja.
 King Pratap Singha sent artisans to Koch Bihar to learn the art of idol making.
 The King organised the first such Durga Puja celebration in Bhatiapara near Sibsagar.
-This was the first time Durga Puja with earthen idols in Assam was held for the masses, in addition to the worship in Durga temples.
+This was the first time Durga Puja with earthen idols in upper Assam was held for the masses, in addition to the worship in Durga temples.
+Inscriptions from the reign of Pratap Singha indicate that an officer styled Bhandari Chutia Gohain (Note: Saikia's translation of the Satsari Assam Buranji preserves a tradition concerning his rise at court.
+According to this account, when a daughter of the Parbatiya Bargohain married Pratap Singha, she received as part of her dowry a man described in the chronicle as a Chutia slave.
+After she placed him in charge of her estate, the king, reportedly pleased with his conduct and manner, appointed him Bhandari Gohain.) held important military and fortification responsibilities.
+The Chamadhara pillar inscription names him as a senapati among the commanders associated with the Ahom campaign against the Mughals, while the Bhomoraguri rock inscription records that a rampart was constructed under his supervision.
+The Biswanath pillar inscription further attributes the construction of Pratap Garh, also known as Solal Garh, to him under the king's orders.